br-wa/viral-evo-public/README.md

 #### Phase diagrams:

 Run <code>python3 phase.py</code> with the appropriate parameters.
-Note that <b>many features, including simulation length and the fact that there are only two viruses</code> are hard-coded.
-Edit the file at your own risk.</b>
+Note that <b>as written,  you must have a virus called "control" and one called "variable" (with specified sicklength, appearance, howmany parameters</b>.
+Furthermore, <b>many features, including simulation length and the fact that there are only two viruses</code> are hard-coded.
+Edit the file at your own risk</b>.

 # Data formats